 News

+Pythons eat a lot.
 No surprise there.
-But in a new study, scientists examining poop from a Burmese python bagged in the Everglades discovered the ravenous snakes may be gorging themselves on a Denny’s scale of a ...
+But in a new study, scientists examining poop from a Burmese python bagged in the Everglades discovered the ravenous snakes may be gorging themselves on a ...

 He transferred the python poop to a stainless steel strainer, and fellow Conservancy biologist Ian Bartoszek took the strainer to a nearby sink in the lab to rinse away the loose material and get ...